What to do if…

 -

-Take photos/screenshots of: the blank desktop, your username at sign-in, any error messages, and the time/date.
-This helps if you need IT support or to report a cyber incident. -
+Take photos or screenshots of the blank desktop, the username at sign-in, any error messages, any ransom-style note, and the date and time.
+This gives you a record for IT support, recovery help, or reporting. -

-If you suspect malware/ransomware, isolate the device first.
+If malware or ransomware is possible, isolate the device first.

-C:\Users\in a different folder name. - Mac: confirm you’re in the correct user account (Apple menu → System Settings → Users & Groups).
-A “new-looking” desktop can mean you’re in a different account.
+C:\Users\. - Mac: check Apple menu → System Settings → Users & Groups and confirm you are in the expected user account.
+A new-looking desktop can mean you are in a different account.

 -

-Check the most likely “moved, not deleted” places (in this order).
+Check the most likely “moved, not deleted” places first.

-- Cloud web view first (safer): sign in via a browser to OneDrive / iCloud Drive and look for “Desktop”, “Documents”, or recently moved items.
+- Sign in through a browser to OneDrive or iCloud Drive and look for Desktop, Documents, recently moved items, and deleted items.

-- If OneDrive is on your Windows PC: also check
+- If OneDrive is used on the Windows PC, check

 -

-If OneDrive is in use, use built-in recovery rather than guessing.
+If OneDrive is involved, use OneDrive’s built-in recovery options rather than dragging folders around.

-On OneDrive on the web, check the Recycle bin and (if available to you) “Restore your OneDrive” to roll back unwanted mass changes.
-This is safer than dragging folders around while you’re unsure what happened. -
+In OneDrive on the web, check the Recycle bin and missing-file guidance.
+If the option is available to your account, “Restore your OneDrive” can roll back unwanted mass changes. -

-If this is a work/school device, stop and escalate internally.
+If this is a work, school, or managed device, stop DIY fixes and escalate internally.

 What can wait

-- You don’t need to decide today whether you’ll use paid recovery services.
+- You do not need to decide now whether to pay for recovery services.

-- You don’t need to reinstall Windows/macOS or “reset the PC” right now — that can reduce recovery options.
+- You do not need to reinstall Windows, reinstall macOS, or reset the device right now; that can reduce recovery options.

 Important reassurance